Ray Romano: Mary Tyler Moore Influenced Creation Of ‘Everybody Loves Raymond’

 — EntertainmentTonight (@etnow) January 26, 2017

 As it turns out, Ray Romano and the other creators of his hit long-running TV sitcom Everybody Loves Raymond drew inspiration from the work of Moore when creating the show.
-Admitting that the Mary Tyler Moore show was “one of the shows we tried to emulate” when creating Everybody Loves Raymond, Ray Romano elaborated that Moore was known to be an authentic actress.
+Admitting that The Mary Tyler Moore Show was “one of the shows we tried to emulate” when creating Everybody Loves Raymond, Ray Romano elaborated that Moore was known to be an authentic actress.

 “Who she was on camera was just who she was.
 She was just a great person.”